 And that’s where the real trauma starts.

-Trauma fallout starts later on at home because so often, we are plunged immediately into a profoundly surreal LaLa Land state during the earliest days in hospital, post-cardiac event.
+Trauma fallout starts later on at home because so often, we are plunged immediately into a profoundly surreal state during the earliest days in hospital, post-cardiac event.
 A true yet weirdly hilarious example of this state is Jodi Jackson’s account of her Post-Heart Attack Stun).

 But reality has a nasty way of eventually intruding into even the most dogged refusal to come to terms with it.